 Editor's Note: This story originally appeared on The Penny Hoarder.

-Little more than a year ago, the stock market was crashing, and who can honestly say they weren’t panicked?
+About two years ago, the stock market was crashing, and who can honestly say they weren’t panicked?
 A stock market crash is anxiety-inducing enough during normal times, even when you don’t have a pandemic, lockdowns and record job losses in the mix.

-The 2020 market meltdown began March 9.
+The 2020 market meltdown began that March 9.
 The bloodbath continued for an agonizing two weeks.
 By the time stocks hit bottom on March 23, 2020, the S&P 500 index had lost nearly a third of its value.

 Some economists predicted the stock market would take three years to recover.
 Instead, stocks took 181 days to return to their pre-pandemic highs.

 Now that we have some hindsight, let’s reflect on the lessons from the gut-wrenching 2020 stock market crash that still hit home two years later.

 1. The stock market doesn’t reflect the economy.